locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 The challenge, however, changes when you have [intelligent applications]({{< relref "data-platform.md" >}}) in production that utilize your data warehouse (e.g., automated post purchase emails powered by your data warehouse).
 In this case you must define and deliver on a significantly more robust SLA.
 Supporting production systems doesn't just require more resources, it requires an entirely different mentality.

 ### Problem reporting
 Despite your best efforts, something will go wrong and the Data team might not be the first to discover it (hopefully it is something small!).
-Clear problem reporting procedures eliminates confusion and ensure the right people know about this issue (avoid situations like "but I told Steve about the issue with X KPI last week" or "my most important KPI looks wrong and my Data team point of contact is on vacation").
+Clear problem reporting procedures eliminate confusion and ensure the right people know about this issue (avoid situations like "but I told Steve about the issue with X KPI last week" or "my most important KPI looks wrong and my Data team point of contact is on vacation").

 Your data warehouse issue reporting tool can be as simple as a Google form, a data warehouse issues email alias or a slack channel.
 I recommend a public forum so that others see the reported issues (one person saying the sales data is wrong is helpful, twenty people reaching out becomes distracting).
 When possible, try to avoid in person communication (or at least make sure you send an email or slack to memorialize the in person discussion) - this will be helpful if you need to write a post mortem.